defdefred/IpMac/README.md

 # Proposal
 Lets use 48bits IP address stored in MAC address!

-0.0.x.x.x.x will be the legacy internet for compatibility and non breaking migration.
+0.0.x.x.x.x will be the legacy internet for IPv4 compatibility, encapsulation and non breaking migration.

 0.0.127.0.0.1 will be the local host.